wellyngtond2/Condofy_Challenge_API/README.md

 # Condofy_Challenge_API

-Firt Run This Script in Sql Server:
+First Run this script in Sql Server:
 ```sql
 use master;
 go